 As the name suggests, resistance is something which stops the price from rising further.
 The resistance level is a price point on the chart where traders expect maximum supply (in terms of selling) for the stock/index.
 The resistance level is always above the current market price.

-The likely hood of the price rising up to the resistance level, consolidating, absorbing all the supply, and then declining is high.
-The resistance is one of the critical technical analysis tool which market participants look at in a rising market.
+The likelihood of the price rising to the resistance level, consolidating, absorbing all the supply, and declining is high.
+The resistance is one of the critical technical analysis tools which market participants look at in a rising market.
 The resistance often acts as a trigger to sell.

 I have deliberately compressed the chart to include more data points, the reasons for which I will shortly explain.
 But before that there are two things that you need to pay attention to while looking at the above chart:

 - The resistance level, indicated by a horizontal line, is higher than the current market price.